MLRegTest: A Benchmark for the Machine Learning of Regular Languages: Background and Related Work

 Another example comes from recent work which studied transformer and LSTM performance on regular languages organized by their dot-depth \citep{bhattamishra-etal-2020-ability}.
 They consider 30 regular languages whose complexity varies according to where they fall on the dot-depth hierarchy.
 Like the classes presented here, the dot-depth classes are mathematically well-understood.
 However, the simplest class they consider, the dot-depth one class, is defined nearly identically to what we call the Piecewise Local Testable (PLT) class \citep{Lambert2022}, and MLRegTest considers hundreds of languages from 11 subclasses of PLT.
-In other words, there are many interesting, linguistically relevant, classes of languages within Bhattamishra et al.'s simplest class which are not distinguished in their study but which MLRegTest does distinguish.
+In other words, there are many mathematically natural (as evidenced by their many characterizations) classes of languages within the simplest class considered by Bhattamishra et al.\@ which are not distinguished in their study, but which MLRegTest does distinguish.
+Furthermore, these classes are also motivated by linguistic and cognitive considerations \citep{Rogers-HeinzEtAl-2010-LPTSS, Heinz-RawalEtAl-2011-TSLCP, Rogers-HeinzEtAl-2013-CSC, Heinz-2018-CNPG}.
 To our knowledge, MLRegTest is the most comprehensive, fine-grained suite of artificial regular languages ever constructed.